 We have agreements with LG Innotek and IAC for the outsourced manufacturing of our products.
-Under our manufacturing agreements, LG Innotek and IAC provide us with services including component procurement, product manufacturing, final assembly, testing, quality control, fulfillment and delivery services.
-In addition, we have an agreement with Mobiltron for certain distribution and fulfillment services related to our business in Europe, Middle East, and Africa, or EMEA.
+Under our manufacturing agreements, LG Innotek and IAC provide us with services including component procurement, product manufacturing, final assembly, testing, quality control, fulfillment and delivery.
+In addition, we have an agreement with Mobiltron for certain distribution, fulfillment and repair services related to our business in EMEA.